 Cai Guo-Qiang is definitely a special artist.
 Although the show is only 3 exhibits plus a reflection space where you can enjoy Tie Guan Yin a tea from Cais home province of Fujian you need to allow plenty of time.
 The exhibits each make a significant impact occupying a large gallery room each.

 I intentionally went during the week because I knew a bit of the story behind the exhibition and wanted a less busy time to enjoy and reflect.
 It worked reasonably well except for a rather noisy girls school visit.

-In the final gallery is Head On 2006, again comprising 99 animals, this time wolves that form a ring launching into the air before hitting a glass wall and tumbling to the ground only to pick themselves up and return to the start to try again.
-Its inspiration was the turbulent history of Berlins wall, Cai intends it to remind us to be resilient like wolves learning from our mistakes and to remind us that our worries are like that invisible wall holding us back only if we let them.
+The display in the final gallery is Head On 2006, again comprising 99 animals, this time wolves that form a ring launching into the air before hitting a glass wall and tumbling to the ground only to pick themselves up and return to the start to try again.
+Its inspiration was the turbulent history of the Berlin wall, Cai intends it to remind us to be resilient like wolves learning from our mistakes and to remind us that our worries are like that invisible wall holding us back only if we let them.

 Cai’s early training was in stage design and he has lived in China, Japan and now New York, you can see how each of these has impacted his larger than life installation artworks.
 Overall I thoroughly enjoyed Cai’s work and the commitment of GOMA, Queensland’s Gallery of Modern Art bringing it to Brisbane until May 2014.
 Tickets are $15 with various concessions available.